lammps/lammps/doc/src/Howto_triclinic.rst

    simulation boxes in LAMMPS.

-Note that the :doc:`thermo_style custom <thermo_style>` command has keywords for outputting the various parameters that define both restricted and general triclinic simulation boxes.
-Thus you can check the restricted triclinic box parameters LAMMPS generates to rotate a general triclinic box to restricted triclinic form.
+Note that the :doc:`thermo_style custom <thermo_style>` command has keywords for outputting the various parameters that define the size and shape of orthogonal, restricted triclinic, and general triclinic simulation boxes.

+For orthogonal boxes there these are the 6 thermo keywords (xlo,ylo,zlo) and (xhi,yhi,zhi).

 For restricted triclinic boxes these are the 9 thermo keywords for (xlo,ylo,zlo), (xhi,yhi,zhi), and the (xy,xz,yz) tilt factors.

-For general triclinic boxes these are the 12 thermo keywords for (xlo,ylo,zhi) and the components of the **A**, **B**, **C** edge vectors.
-For both orthogonal and restricted triclinic boxes, the thermo keywords lx/ly/lz refer to the box sizes, namely lx = xhi - xlo, etc.  Lx,ly,lz are the box edge vector lengths for orthogonal and restricted/general triclinic simulation boxes.
+For general triclinic boxes these are the 12 thermo keywords for (xlo,ylo,zhi) and the components of the **A**, **B**, **C** edge vectors, namely (avecx,avecy,avecz), (bvecx,bvecy,bvecz), and (cvecx,cvecy,cvecz),

 The remainder of this doc page explains (a) how LAMMPS operates with general triclinic simulation boxes, (b) mathematical transformations